Learn about Enhanced Search and how it differs from standard Search.*

 With Enhanced Search, developers have greater control over the results surfaced by a user’s search.

-Within Presentation Manager, the Enhanced Search page allows operators to specify the row types used in the search results page, as well as which assets are displayed in each row.
+Within Presentation Manager, the Enhanced Search page allows operators to specify the row types used in the search results page and which assets are displayed in each row.
 Choose from a range of search-specific or general row types and configure the page to your own requirements.

 In the example below, search results are output into two rows – one for sport, one for entertainment - each including a mix of asset types.

 Search and Enhanced Search – what’s the difference?

 While the default Search comes with a predefined order and layout for search results, the Enhanced Search offers more configurability.